WA SQUASH

 Two players take turns to hit the ball onto the front wall.
 A point is awarded each time a player wins a rally.

-• Stand with one foot in either service box
+• Stand with one foot inside the service box

-• Hit the ball to the front wall landing it above the service line, below the out line
+• Hit the ball to the front wall, above the service line and below the out line

-• The ball can rebound off other walls or be hit on the full (a volley)
+• The ball may rebound off other walls or be hit on the full (volley)

-• The ball MUST hit the front wall each shot but can hit other walls before or after
+• The ball must hit the front wall each shot, but can touch other walls before or after

-• The opponent must hit the ball before the 2nd bounce
+• Your opponent must return the ball before the second bounce

-• Players can hit the ball before it bounces on the floor (a volley)
+• You can volley — hit the ball before it bounces

 When is the ball out?

-• When it hits the tin or out line
+• It hits the tin or out line

-• When it bounces on the floor more than once before being hit
+• It bounces more than once before being hit

-• When a serve lands in the incorrect area (a fault)
+• A serve lands in the wrong area (fault)

 Scoring

-• A match is the best of 5 games
+• A match is best of 5 games

 Lets and Strokes